 Funny films can help break the ice about serious subjects – medical care, end-of-life issues, estate planning, and funeral planning.
-Certified Thanatologist Gail Rubin is a death educator who brings a light touch to serious subjects with humor and movies that help audiences learn and remember important lessons.
+Certified Thanatologist Gail Rubin is a death educator who brings a light touch to serious subjects with humor and clips from movies and television shows that help audiences learn and remember important lessons.

 Her presentations qualify for continuing education credits for medical professionals, hospice and social workers, attorneys, financial planners, funeral directors and other professionals who need CEUs.
 Look for the seal of continuing education credit approval from the Academy of Professional Funeral Service Practice.

 Gail Rubin, The Doyenne of Death®, offers a number of film presentations in 60- to 90-minute sessions and longer workshops.
+DOWNLOAD A LIST OF TALKS HERE.
 And yes, she does have a license from the Motion Picture Licensing Corporation to legally show films to the public.

 Check out these program descriptions: